-Creating the perfect paradise is no easy feat.
-There are a lot of hidden systems you have to please to get the 5 star Island Rating in Animal Crossing: New Horizons – so here’s what you need to do.
+Building your very own perfect island isn’t easy.
+To get the best results and maximise your score, there are a lot of hidden systems you have to please to get the 5 star Island Rating in Animal Crossing: New Horizons – so here’s what you need to do.

+Your effort won’t be for nought, however.
 There are three main reasons to start the quest for a 5 star Island Rating.
+The first is street cred, and access to the defacto endgame of Animal Crossing: New Horizons.
 Originally, Tom Nook tasks you to make your island as appealing to visitors as possible.
 So once you build your campsite at the beginning of Operation K, the metagame of building up your star rating really starts.

 After this point and you start getting visitors, you can ask Isabelle to grade your efforts at Residential Services, and offer advice on how to improve your Island Rating.